baskrahmer/foodpred/README.md

   does not utilise the data for training.
 Experiments need to follow.
 - **The frontend**: it is very minimal.
 There is more data to be displayed for each category such as what contributes most to this specific CO2 score and a conversion to the actual Eco-Score.
-- **Testing and reliability**: speaks for itself; is lacking now because still in the PoC phase.
+- **Testing and reliability**: speaks for itself; is too lean now because project is still in the PoC phase.